Checkbook Crowdfunding Investments

 If you’d like to set-up a Crowdfunding IRA, Crowdfunding Solo 401k, Crowdfunding Defined Benefit Plan, Crowdunding QRP, or Crowdfunding HSA – this page provides the compliance information you need to do so.

 Crowdfunding is the practice of funding a project or venture by raising small amounts of money from a large number of people via the internet.
 There are investment crowdfunding options for both accredited and non-accredited investors that want to diversify their portfolios into an array of alternative assets.

 - Use your Checkbook Retirement Account to easily and cost-effectively invest in multiple crowdfunding investments.

 - Diversify your portfolio while helping deal sponsors and borrowers get the funds they need.

 - Flexibility: With Checkbook Control, there’s no need to for a custodian to approve and process investments.

 - Cost-Savings: With Checkbook Control, you only pay an annual low-fee – no matter how many crowdfunding platforms you use or investments you participate in.

 UBIT, UBTI, UDFI: Certain investments may result in taxable income to retirement accounts.

-No S-Corp investments for IRAs: Having an IRA as an equity partner in a business that has made an S-corp tax election would result in revocation of the business’s S-corp status.
+No S-Corp investments for IRAs: Having an IRA as an equity partner in a business that has made an S-corp tax election would result in revocation of that business’s S-corp status.